beakbahama/log/docs/existence.md

 8.  **Unique and Falsifiable Predictions:** A final explanation cannot only account for what is already known.
 It must also make new, specific, and testable predictions about phenomena not yet observed, providing a clear way to verify or, crucially, to falsify its claims.
 9.  **Distinction Between Explanation and Articulation:** A final explanation must be recognized for its **foundational conceptual and causal truth**, which is distinct from its **complete mathematical articulation.** While a true explanation must be capable of being expressed in the precise language of mathematics, the discovery and statement of the *underlying causal principles* is the primary act of explanation.
 The mathematical formalism is the subsequent, rigorous *description* of those already-uncovered principles.
 The success of an explanation should be judged first on its parsimony, coherence, and scope.
 The mathematization is the process of translating that successful explanation into a predictive tool.

 #### Level 3: Definitive Validation (The Test of Truth)
 *Passing this level establishes the explanation as the fundamental understanding.*

 10.  **Congruence with All Observations:** The explanation must be consistent with the entirety of the observational and experimental data humanity has collected.
 11.  **Resolution of All Known Anomalies:** It must retroactively solve all current major paradoxes and mysteries in science by showing them to be consequences of its simpler foundation.
-This includes accounting for the observations that led to the hypotheses of "dark matter" and "dark energy" without needing those constructs.
+This includes accounting for the observations that led to the hypotheses of "dark matter" and "dark energy" without needing those constructs, or if they are needed, explaining their true nature satisfactorily without foundational ad-hoc constructs.
 12.  **Technological Focus and Application:** A true understanding of existence should guide our technological development by **revealing which avenues of research are fruitful and which are based on flawed premises.** Its primary technological application is to focus human effort and resources on what is real and possible, rather than necessarily unlocking fantastical new devices.

 ### B. The Landscape of Phenomena to Be Explained